Related Person Transactions

-Each of Earl E. Congdon, John R. Congdon, David S. Congdon and John R. Congdon, Jr. are related to one another and served in various executive management positions and/or on our Board of Directors during 2011.
-We have entered into amended and restated employment agreements with Earl E. Congdon, John R. Congdon and David S. Congdon, which are incorporated by reference as exhibits to our Annual Report on Form 10-K. We regularly disclose the amount of compensation that we pay to these individuals in the proxy statement for our Annual Meeting of Shareholders.
+Each of Earl E. Congdon, David S. Congdon and John R. Congdon, Jr. are related to one another and served in various management positions and/or on our Board of Directors during 2016.
+Our employment agreements with Earl E. Congdon and David S. Congdon are incorporated by reference as exhibits to this Annual Report on Form 10-K. We regularly disclose the amount of compensation that we pay to these individuals, as well as any of their family members employed by us and whose compensation from time to time may require disclosure, in the proxy statement for our Annual Meeting of Shareholders.

 Transactions with Old Dominion Truck Leasing, Inc.

-Old Dominion Truck Leasing, Inc. ("Leasing") is a North Carolina corporation whose voting stock is owned by an Earl E. Congdon Revocable Trust; the John R. Congdon Revocable Trust; and members of Earl E. Congdon's and John R. Congdon's families.
-Leasing is primarily engaged in the business of purchasing and leasing tractors, trailers and other vehicles.
-John R. Congdon is Chairman of the Board of Leasing, and Earl E. Congdon is Vice Chairman of the Board of Leasing.
-Since 1986, we have combined our requirements with Leasing for the purchase of tractors, trailers, equipment, parts, tires and fuel.
-We believe that the termination of this arrangement would not have a material adverse impact on our financial results.
+Old Dominion Truck Leasing, Inc. (“Leasing”) is a North Carolina corporation whose voting stock is beneficially owned by members of the Congdon family.
+Leasing is primarily engaged in the business of leasing tractors, trailers and other vehicles as well as providing contract dedicated fleet services.
+John R. Congdon, Jr. serves as Chairman of the Board of Directors of Leasing.
+Earl E. Congdon and David S. Congdon currently serve as members of Leasing’s Board of Directors.
+From time to time, we have collaborated with Leasing for the purchase of certain equipment and fuel.
+Our collaboration with Leasing for the purchase of fuel ended in the fourth quarter of 2015.